open-mmlab/mmpretrain/docs/en/useful_tools/cam_visualization.md

 | EigenCAM     | Takes the first principle component of the 2D Activations (no class discrimination, but seems to give great results)         |
 | EigenGradCAM | Like EigenCAM but with class discrimination: First principle component of Activations\*Grad.
 Looks like GradCAM, but cleaner |
 | LayerCAM     | Spatially weight the activations by positive gradients.
 Works better especially in lower layers                              |

+More CAM methods supported by the new version `pytorch-grad-cam` can also be used but we haven't verified the availability.

 **Command**：